Astrid Van Oyen

-Astrid’s research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, and a Cotsen Excavation Grant from the Archaeological Institute of America, the Einaudi Center for International Studies at Cornell, the President's Council for Cornell Women, and the Loeb Classical Library Foundation.
+Astrid’s research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, a Cotsen Excavation Grant from the Archaeological Institute of America, the Einaudi Center for International Studies at Cornell, the President's Council for Cornell Women, and the Loeb Classical Library Foundation.
 Her PhD dissertation (Cambridge, 2013) has won the Hare Prize.

-For more information, see Astrid’s personal webpage at https://cornell.academia.edu/AstridVanOyen.
+For more information and publications, see Astrid’s personal webpage at https://cornell.academia.edu/AstridVanOyen.